Blueberry Buckle

 What’s nice too is you can use either fresh OR frozen blueberries.

-To get started, mix together the dry ingredients, which are all-purpose flour, baking powder, ground ginger, and salt:
+The ingredients are all-purpose flour, baking powder, ground ginger, and kosher salt:

 Mix the egg in, then add half the dry ingredients: